-To provide a nursing curriculum that is designed to meet global health care needs
+- To provide a nursing curriculum that is designed to meet global health care needs

-To prepare students to practice as a professional nurse generalist
+- To prepare students to practice as a professional nurse generalist

-To educate students to provide culturally competent and ethical care
+- To educate students to provide culturally competent and ethical care

-To provide a foundation for graduate study
+- To provide a foundation for graduate study

-Exposure to many different hospital systems and clinical placements in Pennsylvania and New Jersey
+- Exposure to many different hospital systems and clinical placements in Pennsylvania and New Jersey

-Supportive classroom environment
+- Supportive classroom environment

-Low student-to-faculty ratio in clinical settings
+- Low student-to-faculty ratio in clinical settings

-Nursing Simulation in every course in the simulation lab!
+- Nursing Simulation in every course in the simulation lab!

 Clearance Requirements for Entrance into Clinical

 Prior to beginning 300 level nursing courses, all students are required to complete clearances.
 These clearances are mandated by the clinical agencies.
 There is no opportunity to waive or delay the attainment of these clearances.
 Students who are non-compliant are not permitted to progress into 300 level nursing courses.
 Deadlines for clearances are July 1 for the fall semester and December 1 for the spring semester.
 In order to complete clearances, all students must enroll in the American Data Bank immunization tracking service and pay a yearly fee to maintain their records on this site.
 All documents are submitted to American Data Bank.
 No records are submitted to the program chair or faculty.
-Requirements include a clear FBI and state background check, a clear child abuse background check, a current American Heart Association CPR BCLS for Healthcare providers certification, personal health insurance, physical exam, titers showing immunity to communicable diseases (please see student handbook for clarification), two step PPD, yearly flu vaccine, Hepatitis B (3 shot) series and titer, as well as other clearances outlined in the handbook.
+Requirements include a clear FBI and state background check, a clear child abuse background check, a current American Heart Association CPR BCLS for Healthcare Providers certification, personal health insurance, physical exam, titers showing immunity to communicable diseases (please see student handbook for clarification), two-step PPD, QuantiFERON-TB Gold test, yearly flu vaccine, Hepatitis B (3 shot) series and titer, as well as other clearances outlined in the handbook.